mhmxs/calico-route-reflector-operator/README.md

  * Take care on Node status, current POC checks only number of nodes
  * Dedicated or preferred node label
  * Disallow node label

+# Contributing

+We appreciate your help!

+To contribute, please read our contribution guidelines: [CONTRIBUTION.md](CONTRIBUTION.md)